HyperNylium/SynologyC2Password-to-Bitwarden/README.md

-# SynologyC2Password to Bitwarden formatter
+# SynologyC2Password to Bitwarden formatter/translater

 ## Description
-This script will convert the Synology C2 Password export (.csv) file to a Bitwarden/Vaultwarden (.csv) importable format.
+This script will convert/translate the Synology C2 Password export (.csv) file to a Bitwarden/Vaultwarden (.csv) importable format.

 ## Getting Started
 We first need to export those juicy passwords from Synology C2 Password.
 So, lets do that!